robobario/kroxylicious.github.io/_posts/2023-12-11-release-0_8_0-junit-extension.md

 Further details about controlling the Kafka Cluster such as enabling KRaft support are can be found in the projects [readme](https://github.com/kroxylicious/kroxylicious-junit5-extension).

-Please let us know, through [Slack](https://kroxylicious.slack.com) or [GitHub](https://github.com/kroxylicious/kroxylicious-junit5-extension/issues), if you find the extension interesting or helpful
+Please let us know, through [Slack](https://kroxylicious.slack.com) or [GitHub](https://github.com/kroxylicious/kroxylicious-junit5-extension/issues), if you find the extension interesting or helpful.